Improved monogamy relations with concurrence of assistance and negativity of assistance for multiqubit W-class states: IMPROVED MONOGAMY RELATIONS FOR NEGATIVITY OF ASSISTANCE

 where the minimum is taken over all possible pure state decompositions $\{p_i,~|\psi_i\rangle_{AB}\}$ of $\rho_{AB}$.
-CREN gives a perfect discrimination of positive partial transposed bound entangled states and separable states in any bipartite quantum systems \cite{PH,WJM}.
+CREN presents a perfect discrimination of bound entangled states and separable states in bipartite systems \cite{PH,WJM}.
 For a mixed state $\rho_{AB}$, the convex-roof extended negativity of assistance (CRENOA) is defined as \cite{JAB}

 where the maximum is taken over all possible pure state decompositions $\{p_i,~|\psi_i\rangle_{AB}\}$ of $\rho_{AB}$.

 For an $N$-qubit state $\rho_{AB_1\cdots B_{N-1}}\in H_A\otimes H_{B_1}\otimes\cdots\otimes H_{B_{N-1}}$, we denote $N_c(\rho_{A|B_1\cdots B_{N-1}})$ the negativity of the state $\rho_{A|B_1\cdots B_{N-1}}$, viewed as a bipartite state under the partition $A$ and $B_1,B_2,\cdots, B_{N-1}$.
 If $N_c(\rho_{AB_i})\geq N_c(\rho_{A|B_{i+1}\cdots B_{N-1}})$ for $i=1, 2, \cdots, m$, and $N_c(\rho_{AB_j})\leq N_c(\rho_{A|B_{j+1}\cdots B_{N-1}})$ for $j=m+1,\cdots,N-2$, $\forall$ $1\leq m\leq N-3$, $N\geq 4$, then \cite{jzx1}